gdpbalt/clear-solutions-test/README.md

 - Lombok

 ### For launch project
-1. Computer must have working Git, Maven and Java JDK.
+1. Computer must have working programs: Git, Maven and Java JDK.
 See versions above.

 2. Clone this project to you computer